dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 Releasing on GitHub
 -------------------

-Now that we've successfully created our workflow in Galaxy and tested it the workflow is ready to share with others.
-Making a release on GitHub will tag your GitHub repository with a version tag so you can always get back to this particular release.
+Now that we've successfully created our workflow in Galaxy and uploaded it to GitHub, the workflow is ready to share with others.
+Making a release on GitHub will tag your GitHub repository with a version tag so you can always get back to this particular version of the workflow.
 Follow the steps outlined `here <https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository>`__ to create a release.

 Next Steps
 ----------

-Now that you have a git repository that includes a Galaxy workflow, and you have tested it and are satisfied that it works the next step is to register it on Dockstore.
+Now that you have a git repository that includes a Galaxy workflow, the next step is to register it on Dockstore.

-If you haven't set up a Dockstore account follow the :doc:`next tutorial <register-on-dockstore/>` to create an account on Dockstore and link third party services, which includes GitHub.
+If you haven't set up a Dockstore account follow the :doc:`next tutorial <register-on-dockstore/>` to create an account on Dockstore and link to third party services, which includes GitHub.
 Otherwise follow the instructions for :doc:`workflow registration. <dockstore-workflows>`

 See Also